Windmill787/safe-bot/README.md

 # Parser telegram bot
-# Tracks multiple channels messages then looks for matches and duplicates message to bot
+Tracks multiple channels messages then looks for matches and duplicates message to bot<br>
-# No more ads, spam, service messages
+No ads, no spam, no bot messages, just relevant messages